 • Provide a letter of good standing for existing tenants who request to move from existing units.

-Landlord access is a system to allow landlords to view information on-line.
+Landlord Portal is a system to allow landlords to view information on-line.
 Using this system, Landlords will be able to view all HAP payments.
-Landlord Access is a centralized, secure, web-based system for producing on-line statements for all owners.
+Landlord Portal is a centralized, secure, web-based system for producing on-line statements for all owners.
 This eliminates the need for creating paper payment statements, saving time, eliminating excess paper usage and improving owner access to data.

-A letter is given to all Section 8 landlords detailing how to login to the Landlord Access website with instructions including your registration key and how to register.
+A letter is emailed to all Section 8 landlords detailing how to login to the Landlord Portal website with instructions including your registration key and how to register.

 Landlord click below for: